 Snap Solo Headlamp

-Snap Solo’s innovative design features a magnetic head unit that can be easily detached from its base, making it the ultimate multi-use light.
-Wear it as a traditional headlamp, use it as a handheld flashlight, or attach to any magnetic surface to illuminate the area around you or your workspace.
+Snap Solo’s innovative design features a magnetic head unit that can be detached from its base, making it the ultimate multi-use light.
+Wear it as a traditional headlamp, use it as a handheld flashlight, or attach to any magnetic surface to illuminate the area around you or your workspace or camp.
 The Snap Solo boasts 300 lumens and will run for 10 hours on the highest setting (and an insane 155 hours on the lowest setting).
 There’s one simple switch for activation and switching between high and low spot beams, as well as a flash mode.
-The rubberized, slightly recessed switch feels pretty safe against accidental engagement in a pocket or pack.
+And the rubberized, slightly recessed switch feels safe against accidental engagement in a pocket or pack.